 There’s good news: you have plenty of opportunities to use video testimonials for marketing!

 Let’s go through common ways to ensure maximum marketing ROI – no matter what you sell and whom you sell to.

-- Use a full-service video testimonial platform like Trust to automate video testimonial collection process.
-It has online video survey forms, a built-in video editor and a full library of testimonial widgets to feature your customer videos.
+- Use a full-service video testimonial platform like Trust to automate the video testimonial collection process.
+It has online video survey forms, a built-in video editor, and a full library of testimonial widgets to feature your customer videos.

 - Use a ready-made video testimonial template to get perfect results.